 We should not be scared of data – we should be informed

-For us here at Chalk, we believe that the entire industry should be more informed and encourage developing a deeper understanding of the information already present.
+At Chalk, we believe that the entire industry should be more informed and encourage developing a deeper understanding of the information already present.
 With that being said, data security, privacy, and integrity still supersede all.
-That’s something that I want everyone to keep in mind as you read through these posts.
-None of what I’m about to write can be accomplished if these fundamentals are not upheld.
+That’s something that we want everyone to keep in mind as you read through these posts.
+None of what we’re discussing can be accomplished if these fundamentals are not upheld.

-Look, I’ll be the first to tell you that I don’t know first-hand what it’s like to be on the ground; to be an actual educator in a school where these changes are happening.
-I’ll also be the first to tell you that no one can predict how an individual, whether that’s a student, teacher, or the superintendent, will behave with 100% accuracy.
+We might not know first-hand what it’s like to be on the ground; to be an actual educator in a school where these changes are happening.
+We also know that no one can predict how an individual, whether that’s a student, teacher, or the superintendent, will behave with 100% accuracy.
 Otherwise, Las Vegas wouldn’t exist.
 What we can do is surface information and highlights based on current and past behavior and overall industry trends.

-But I’ll also tell you that teachers and administrators alike want to be more informed.
-They want to know more about what’s going on in the classrooms so that they can better serve their students.
+We know that teachers and administrators alike want to be more informed.
+They want to know more about what’s going on in the classrooms so that they can better serve their students and help improve student success.
 They know not only WHAT and WHEN, but also HOW and WHY?
 Data can provide some insights on all those questions so that they can make the best course of action based on their experience and all the information available.

 Where are we now?

 Some of you reading this may be wondering: “That’s a great vision and all, but how do we get there?
 What can we do today to get us moving in the right direction?”